Transgender rights movement: History

 Identifying the boundaries of a trans movement has been a matter of some debate.
 Conventionally, evidence of a codified political identity emerges in 1952, when Virginia Prince, a trans woman, along with others, launched Transvestia: The Journal of the American Society for Equality in Dress.
-This publication is considered by some to be the beginning of the transgender rights movement in the United States, however it would be many years before the term "transgender", itself, would come into common usages.
+This publication is considered by some to be the beginning of the transgender rights movement in the United States, however, it would be many years before the term "transgender" itself would come into common usage.

-In the years before the Stonewall riots, other actions for LGBT rights had taken place.
+In the years before the June 1969 Stonewall riots in Greenwich Village, Manhattan, other actions for LGBT rights had taken place.

-An early, but not widely known, action is the Cooper Do-nuts Riot of 1959 that took place in Downtown Los Angeles, when drag queens, lesbians, gay men, and transgender people who hung out at Cooper Do-nuts and who were frequently harassed by the LAPD fought back after police arrested three people, including John Rechy.
+An early but not widely known action is the Cooper Do-nuts Riot of 1959 that took place in Downtown Los Angeles, California, when drag queens, lesbians, gay men, and transgender people who hung out at Cooper Do-nuts and who were frequently harassed by the LAPD fought back after police arrested three people, including John Rechy.
 Patrons began pelting the police with donuts and coffee cups.
 The LAPD called for backup and arrested several rioters.
 Rechy and the other two original detainees were able to escape.

-In August 1966 the Compton's Cafeteria riot occurred in the Tenderloin district of San Francisco.
+In August 1966, the Compton's Cafeteria riot occurred in the Tenderloin district of San Francisco, California.
 This incident was one of the first recorded LGBT-related riots in United States history.
 In an incident similar to Cooper's, drag queens, prostitutes, and trans people fought back against police harassment.
 When a transgender woman resisted arrest by throwing coffee at a police officer, drag queens poured into the streets, fighting back with their high heels and heavy bags.
 The next night, the regular patrons were joined by street hustlers, Tenderloin street people, and other members of the LGBT community in their stand against police violence.
 It marked the beginning of trans activism in San Francisco.